springwolf/springwolf.github.io/docs/configuration/configuration.md

 ### `basePackage` (required)

-It is recommended to structure the project such that all consumers and producers (classes containing listener/producer methods) are in the same package - it is not mandatory, and if they are scattered across multiple packages, just provide the highest in hierarchy package that contains all of them.
+It's recommended to structure the project such that all consumers and producers (classes containing listener/producer methods) are in the same package - it's not mandatory, and if they're scattered across multiple packages, just provide the highest in hierarchy package that contains all classes.

 The base package will be scanned for classes containing `@Component` annotated classes (that includes `@Service` annotated classes) for methods annotated with `@KafkaListener`, `@RabbitListener`, `@AsyncListener`, `@AsyncPublisher`, etc.